photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 ##### No Matching Manifest #####

-Try explicitly pulling the ARM64 version if you've booted your device with the `arm_64bit=1` flag and you still see the "no matching manifest" error on Raspberry Pi OS (Raspbian):
+Try explicitly pulling the ARM64 version if you've booted your device with the `arm_64bit=1` flag and you see the "no matching manifest" error on Raspberry Pi OS (Raspbian):

 ```bash
 docker pull --platform=arm64 photoprism/photoprism:latest